EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 risk that the next `tpaexec deploy` will overwrite your changes (since TPA doesn't know what your hook might have done).

-## BDR3 hooks
+## PGD hooks

-These hooks are specific to BDRv3 deployments.
+These hooks are specific to PGD deployments.

 ### bdr-pre-node-creation

-TPA invokes `hooks/bdr-pre-node-creation.yml` on all instances before creating a BDR node on any instance for the first time.
-The hook will not be invoked if all required BDR nodes already exist.
+TPA invokes `hooks/bdr-pre-node-creation.yml` on all instances before creating a PGD node on any instance for the first time.
+The hook will not be invoked if all required PGD nodes already exist.

 ### bdr-post-group-creation

-TPA invokes `hooks/bdr-post-group-creation.yml` on all instances after creating any BDR node group on the `first_bdr_primary` instance.
+TPA invokes `hooks/bdr-post-group-creation.yml` on all instances after creating any PGD node group on the `first_bdr_primary` instance.
-The hook will not be invoked if the required BDR groups already exist.
+The hook will not be invoked if the required PGD groups already exist.

 ### bdr-pre-group-join